Meningitis Misdiagnosis Compensation Claims

 Taking your meningitis claim to court

-Where a settlement cannot be agreed out-of-court, either because the defendant will not accept liability of the level of damages, court proceedings may be required to secure fair compensation.
+Where a settlement cannot be agreed out-of-court, either because the defendant will not accept liability or due to the level of damages pleaded in the case, court proceedings may be required to secure fair compensation.

-We have strong relationships with specialist barristers and other relevant experts, so can make sure your claim is presented in the most effective way to help you get full compensation for your claim.
+We have strong relationships with specialist barristers and other relevant experts.
+We can therefore make sure your claim is presented in the most effective way to help you maximise the compensation for your claim.

 Managing meningitis misdiagnosis compensation

 The support we offer to you doesn’t end when we secure compensation for you.
-We can also assist you with effectively managing your compensation, making sure the money you receive is handled in the right way to meet you or your loved one’s long-term needs.
+Our lawyers can also assist you with effectively managing your compensation.
+We can ensure the money you receive is handled in the right way to meet your or your loved one’s long-term needs.

-Depending on the value of the compensation you receive, we will often recommend placing the funds into a personal injury trust.
+Depending on the value of the compensation you receive, we can put you in touch with a financial advisor who can talk through the benefits of setting up a personal injury trust.
 This allows you to ‘ring-fence’ your compensation, so you can use the money without it affecting your entitlement to any means-tested benefits you rely on or may need to rely on in future.

-If you made a claim on behalf of a loved one who does not have the mental capacity to manage their own funds, we can help you with applications to the Court of Protection.
-The Court can give you the legal authority to make important decisions on behalf of your loved one, including about managing their compensation, dealing with property and managing their health and welfare.
+If you made a claim on behalf of a loved one who does not have the mental capacity to manage their own funds, we can put you in touch with a Deputy who can help you with applications to the Court of Protection.
+The Court can give you the legal authority to make important decisions on behalf of your loved one.
+This includes managing their compensation, dealing with property and managing their health and welfare.

 Signs of Meningitis differ between babies, children and adults, but can include symptoms such as a severe headache, vomiting, high temperature, stiff neck, sensitivity to light and a skin rash.